Also known as: Cervical inflammation and Inflammation - cervix

 - Tests for gonorrhea or chlamydia

 - Avoid irritants such as douches and deodorant tampons.

 - Make sure that any foreign objects you insert into your vagina (such as tampons) are properly placed.
 Be sure to follow instructions on how long to leave it inside, how often to change it, or how often to clean it.

-- Using by using a condom every time you have sex to lower your risk of getting an STI.
+- Use a condom every time you have sex to lower your risk of getting an STI.
 Condoms are available for both men and women, but are most commonly worn by the man.
 A condom must be used properly every time.

-Cervicitis is swelling (inflammation) of the end of the uterus (cervix).
+Cervicitis is swelling or inflamed tissue of the end of the uterus (cervix).

 Cervicitis is most often caused by an infection that is caught during sexual activity.
 Sexually transmitted infections (STIs) that can cause cervicitis include:

 Cervicitis is very common.
 It affects more than one half of all women at some point during their adult life.
 Risks include: